Ovulation may be determined by vaginal cytology but here’s how to track estrus, read the stud dog, and get a productive mating.

 A veterinarian can help you with an artificial insemination.
 Maiden bitches who are A-I’d often have trouble whelping.
 Suggestion: when taking the dogs to the vet for an A-I suggest the vet use a baggie and NOT a glass beaker to collect the male in.
 Also, have the bitch available to tease him.

 There are volumes of books on the subject of Canine Reproduction but it really shouldn’t be that complicated.
 Dogs have been doing it for centuries.
-If you aren’t lucky enough to have a successful breeder to mentor you like I had so long ago, this should help and you can find out all about the mechanics of mating in this section.
+If you aren’t lucky enough to have a successful breeder to mentor you like I had so long ago, this should help and you can find out all about the Mechanics Of Mating in this section.
+There are many misconceptions about getting the bitch pregnant.
+Craig White, DVM, M.S enlightens dog breeders about Speedy Sperm and elevating the bitch's hindquarters.